antleaf/doapr/webroot/content/repositories/agrirxiv.md

 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform
-withdrawal_policy: agriRxiv reserves the right to remove any articles that contain plagiarized material or describe experimental work that is not performed in accordance with the relevant ethical standards for research using animals or human subjects
+withdrawal_policy: 'Yes'
 integrations:
+- :service: crossref
+  :feature: indexing
+  :description:
 - :service: google_scholar
   :feature: indexing
   :description:
 - :service: plumx_metrics
   :feature: usage_metrics
-  :description:
-- :service: crossref
-  :feature: indexing
   :description:
 - :service: reasearcher_app
   :feature: indexing